Ilusion9/sourcecolors-inc-sm/README.md

 CReplyToCommand(int client, const char[] format, any ...)

 /**
- * Displays usage of an admin command to users depending on the
- * setting of the sm_show_activity cvar.
-All users receive a message
+ * Displays usage of an admin command to users depending on the setting of the sm_show_activity cvar.
- * in their chat text, except for the originating client, who receives
- * the message both in chat and console.
  * The chat sound is enabled.
 If teamcolor is used, the client's teamcolor will be displayed.
  */
 CShowActivity2(int client, const char[] tag, const char[] format, any ...)

-CPreFormat(char[] format, int maxlen)
+/**
+ * Displays usage of an admin command to users depending on the setting of the sm_show_activity cvar.
+ * The chat sound is enabled.
+If teamcolor is used, the author's teamcolor will be displayed.
+ * Index 0 as author is accepted and the teamcolor will be displayed exactly as in PrintToChat.
+ */
+void CShowActivity2_Ex(int client, int author, const char[] tag, const char[] format, any ...)

 CFormat(char[] format, int maxlen) CRemoveColors(char[] format, int maxlen)
 ```

-TO DO: Add CShowActivity, CShowActivity_Ex, CShowActivity2_Ex and examples on how to use all functions.
+TO DO: Add CShowActivity, CShowActivity_Ex and examples on how to use all functions.